jmd246/PathFinding/README.md

   - Graph coloring

 ---
-## RoadMap
+## Roadmap
-Basic ImGui UI with menu bar
+- **Basic ImGui UI with menu bar**
-	•	Graph class with adjacency list & duplicate prevention
+- **Graph class**
+  - Adjacency list implementation
-	•	Input validation for vertices & edges
+  - Duplicate prevention for vertices and edges
+- **Input validation**
+  - For vertices and edges
+- **Graph persistence**
-	•	Save/load graphs with JSON
+  - Save/load graphs using JSON
+- **Algorithm visualizations**
-	•	Dijkstra’s shortest path visualization
+  - Dijkstra’s shortest path
-	•	Prim’s MST visualization
+  - Prim’s Minimum Spanning Tree (MST)
-	•	Kruskal’s MST visualization
+  - Kruskal’s MST
-	•	A* pathfinding visualization
+  - A* pathfinding
-	•	Graph coloring visualization
+  - Graph coloring
+- **Animations**
-	•	Step-by-step algorithm animations
+  - Step-by-step algorithm execution
+- **Export**
-	•	Export graphs to image format
+  - Export graphs to image formats

 ---

 ## Usage

-  1. Launch the application
+1. **Launch the application**
    Build and run the project using your preferred C++ compiler and build system.

-	2. Create a graph
+2. **Create a graph**
-	    •	Open the menu bar.
+   - Open the menu bar.
-	    •	Use the form to add vertices and edges (with weights).
+   - Use the form to add vertices and edges (with weights).

-	3. Visualize & edit
+3. **Visualize & edit**
-	    •	Interact with the graph nodes and edges in the ImGui interface.
+   - Interact with graph nodes and edges in the ImGui interface.
-	    •	Modify or remove edges and vertices.
+   - Modify or remove edges and vertices as needed.

-	4. Run algorithms (future)
+4. **Run algorithms (future)**
-	    •	Select algorithms like Dijkstra or A* from the menu to visualize step-by-step execution.
+   - Select algorithms such as Dijkstra or A* from the menu to visualize step-by-step execution.

 ## Installation